 The over-riding focus of my research is corporate social reporting and corporate social responsibility (CSR) in the broader context of corporate accountability.
 My primary research interest has been in social reporting, mainly by major corporations in both developing and developed countries.
 One of my externally funded research projects has focused on CSR and CSR reporting in China.
 As the lead researcher, I have brought together scholars from China and UK to help us gain more insight into one of the world’s most fascinating and oldest cultures.
 This project aims to establish the nature of social reporting in an institutional environment that is characterised with a predominantly collectivist culture while being injected with capitalist values.
 Another externally funded project I have been the lead researcher to is in collaboration with German and British scholars, mainly from other scholarly disciplines.
 The project explores how the extent and nature of labour and human rights reporting by transnational corporations, domiciled in the two institutional settings and with entirely different corporate governance structures, tend to differ and yet share similarities.

 Persian (mother tongue)

 Research Methodology and Methods

-How corporate social responsibility is perceived in different institutional settings.
+Corporate social responsibility (CSR) and CSR reporting in different institutional settings.

 SELECTED REFEREED PUBLICATIONS

-Wadhaah Mubarak: "The role of executive directors in Banking sector in Saudi Arabia: What are the expectations gap?" (expected to complete in 2018)
+Wadhaah Mubarak: "The role of executive directors in Banking sector in Saudi Arabia: What are the expectations gap?" (completed in 2020)

-Anjana Basnet: "Examining the Relationship between CSR Perception of Employees and Organisational Performance in the context of a developing nation" (expected to complete in 2018)
+Anjana Basnet: "Examining the Relationship between CSR Perception of Employees and Organisational Performance in the context of a developing nation" (completed in 2020)